littleant/cakephp-1.3.21/README.md

 - "Security.cipherSeed" must be a valid `int` instead of a string.
 Make sure, it is small enough to be treated like an int, and not like a float on your system.
 Otherwise cookies will not be decoded correctly!

 ## Running the tests
-Tests have only been partially ported to PHP 7.
+Core-tests have been ported to PHP 7.

 To run any tests, you need a [Simpletest 1.0.1 version with PHP 7 support](https://github.com/littleant/simpletest-1.0.1) in the vendors-directory.